 Most parents and guardians fall under this category as well, not to mention the load of responsibility that comes with a lockdown like office and house work.

 Well, it is not easy to make that transition, but because I am privileged to be a common sense media educator I will share some guidelines to help parents / guardians settle into digital learning.
 (Courtesy of Common Sense Media Education Tools)

 They say “ Not planning is planning to fail” so here are some friendly, easy to understand and implement guidelines, weekly learning plans that can help you ease into a digital learning routine.

 - Digital Citizenship – This is the basis of ALL digital learning.
 In order to play, learn and create online, students and their families must understand what it means to be a responsible citizen online.
 Bring in the lessons of Self Identity tied in with Family Values.

-- Set reasonable weekly goals – When it comes to goal setting, always begin with the End on Mind, paint your desired end results and work backward to see how you can achieve them.
+- Set reasonable weekly goals – When it comes to goal setting, always begin with the End on Mind, paint your desirable end results and work backwards to see how you can achieve them.
 Manage your expectations from the start, it is OK if you don’t figure out everything at once. ( As we are in week 3, it is important to do an evaluation of what worked, what didn’t work and what can we improve? )

 - Develop a schedule – It is not always possible to keep the schedule, but coming up with one gives you structuring during the day and help your children know what to expect.